Origin of the flute

 - Baroque fingering: It is that fingering that seeks a more ergonomic position and therefore has the holes that correspond to the ring and little fingers closer to the fingers.

-- German fingering: It is less ergonomic, with more linear holes and less inclination.
+- German fingering: is less flexible, with more linear holes and a lower angle of inclination.

-It is also important to note that most flutes consist of two pieces and some of three.
-This allows the interpreter to adjust the inclination of the holes to his or her liking.
-There is another way to distinguish between the two types of fingering: by the size of one of their holes.
-While in the German it is smaller, in the Baroque it is larger.
+It is also worth mentioning that most flutes are made up of two or three pieces.
+The interpreter can then adjust the inclination of the holes to his or her liking.
+Another way to tell the difference between the two types of fingering is the size of one of their holes.
+While it is smaller in German, it is larger in Baroque.

 Musical scale of the flute

 There are seven major natural scales: do, re, mi, fa, sol, la, si; while there are seven minor natural scales and each one has its representative in sharp.

 This is the reference guide for all major scales: